erkin-personal/docs/how-to/examples.md

 * Fragile firewall configuration.
 * Yet, another server to secure and maintain.

-**In this example, we will run NetBird client configured as a daemon set in ECS deployed with Terraform.**
+**In this example, we will run Netzilo client configured as a daemon set in ECS deployed with Terraform.**

 This allows you to:

-* Run NetBird as an ECS native service, you can manage and maintain it the same way you do with your other services.
+* Run Netzilo as an ECS native service, you can manage and maintain it the same way you do with your other services.
 * Connect to EC2 running on private subnets without the need to open firewall rules or configure bastion servers.
-* Access other services connected to your NetBird network and running anywhere.
+* Access other services connected to your Netzilo network and running anywhere.

 ### Requirements
 * Terraform > 1.0.
-* A NetBird account with a Setup Key.
+* A Netzilo account with a Setup Key.
-* Another NetBird client in your network to validate the connection (possibly your laptop or a machine you are running this example on).
+* Another Netzilo client in your network to validate the connection (possibly your laptop or a machine you are running this example on).
 * The [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) installed.
 * An [AWS account](https://aws.amazon.com/free/).
 * Your AWS credentials.
 You can [create a new Access Key on this page](https://console.aws.amazon.com/iam/home?#/security_credentials).